 Día de los Muertos.
 The Day of the Dead.
-It is one of the most beautiful Mexican holidays and is celebrated November 1st-2nd.
+It is one of the most beautiful Mexican holidays and is celebrated October 31st to November 2nd.
 From an outsider’s point of view it might look like Halloween but don’t confuse the two!
 It’s a special holiday and some might even call it sacred.
 If you’ve watched Disney Pixar’s Coco™ then you know that the holiday has one central theme: family—it’s important to remember your loved ones who have passed on and the heritage you have because of them.
 Don’t grieve, celebrate!

 Although some may argue about whether or not the holiday was accurately depicted in Coco ™, the movie did incorporate many of the unique traditions of Día de los Muertos.
 At Blue Iguana, we love and celebrate this very special day.
 Here, we will expand on some of those traditions as well as some not found in the movie and that you may not have heard of until now.